korcankaraokcu/PINCE/README.md

 - Refactorize memory write/read functions
 - - ReferencedStringsWidgetForm refreshes the cache everytime the comboBox_ValueType changes, this creates serious performance issues if total results are more than 800k.
 Only update the visible rows to prevent this(check ```disassemble_check_viewport``` for an example)
 - - Implement same system for the TrackBreakpointWidgetForm if necessary.
 Do performance tests
 - - Consider using a class instead of primitive return types to store the raw bytes.
-This also gets rid of the unnecessary parameter only_bytes.
 This class should also include a method to display None type as red '??' text for Qt
 - - text_to_valuetype is a bad design pattern.
 Store the information inside the items of tableWidget_AddressTable instead
 - - read_memory_multiple follows a bad design pattern, use named tuples or something like that
 - - Provide an option to cut BOM bytes when writing to memory with the types UTF-16 and UTF-32